Frustrated with the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

 Other times, people’s criticisms just further cement your beliefs, which isn’t bad either.

-You’re reminded why you don’t feed your three-year-old dessert an hour before bed.
+You’re reminded why you don’t feed your 3 year old dessert an hour before bed.
 (You’re the one who has to deal with his crankiness the next morning, not them.)
 You know why co-sleeping is best for your baby, or that making your own baby food is important to you.

-Whenever you hear a comment that starts with “Why do you do this…?” remind yourself why you do.
+Remind yourself why you do what you do.
 It can give you the reserve to keep going and tune the criticism out.

 Free email challenge: Feeling stuck in motherhood?
-Want to enjoy raising your kids again?
 Sign up for my newsletter and join the Motherhood Motivation 5-Day Challenge!
 You’ll get one actionable tip a day that can make you think (and act) about motherhood differently:

 2. Surround yourself with positive people

 Notice I didn’t say “people who agree with you.”
-Positive people are those who can support you and your decisions with warmth and understanding, no matter different.
-These folks are the ones who know that you’re doing the best.
+Positive people are those who can support you and your decisions with warmth and understanding, no matter how different.
+These folks are the ones who know that you’re doing your best.

 They can listen, not judge.
 They might offer their views, but only because it’s what works for them, not because you should follow suit.